billyin0702/DE300/Labs/Lab07/EXPLAIN.md

 # Lab Writeup
 All the code are in the [classify.py](ml/classify.py) file.
+The numTree argument was added as part of testing.
 In order to run the service, perform the following steps:

 # Results
 ```